Righteye Flounders: Family Pleuronectidae

 Identification: Sand sole are in the right-eye flounder family.
 Most easily identified by the fact that the first four to five dorsal rays are long and free (seemingly disconnected).
 Their coloring is generally gray to tan above with light speckling.

-Habitat: Shallow-water areas, both sandy shore and rocky shore.
+Habitat: Generally shallow-water areas, both sandy shore and rocky shore, but recorded to a depth of 1,066 feet.

 Piers: Primarily landed at piers from Monterey Bay north.
 Best bets: Seacliff State Beach Pier, Capitola Wharf, Santa Cruz Wharf, Pacifica Pier, Candlestick State Park Pier, Berkeley Pier, Point Pinole Pier, Fort Baker Pier, Del Norte Street Pier in Eureka and the “B” Street Pier in Crescent City.